liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-workspace/01-intro.markdown

 [Blade CLI](/docs/7-2/reference/-/knowledge_base/r/blade-cli) (default
 CLI for workspace), initialize a new Liferay Workspace, and download @ide@.

-Liferay Workspace is the official way to create/manage @product-ver@ projects using Gradle.
+Liferay Workspace is the official way to create/manage @sharepoint-ver@ projects using Gradle.
 Do you prefer Maven over Gradle?
 You can also generate a Maven-based workspace.